 THE STILL IMAGE: MAKING THE MOMENT STILL

 Why a Still Image?
-A still image holds a moment in perpetuity, prevents it from slipping away to nothing.
-This gives a viewer the chance to spend time in that single moment.
-With reflecting on what the image suggests for us, we might find a bit of beauty that touches us within.
-Through the image we might recall some hope for our life, long ignored.
+It is still...
+In contrast, a moving image is always changing, always about the next image.
+One frame is but a distraction from seeing the next one.
+Instead, a still image holds a moment in perpetuity, prevents it from slipping away to nothing.
+This gives a viewer the chance to contemplate that single caught moment.
+Spending more time with a single moment, we may discover a bit of beauty that inspires us.
+We have the chance to recall some hope for our life, long ignored.
 We might be reminded of a life we had wanted to live, not yet lived.
-An image held in suspension of time gives us the chance to stop and observe where we are, stop the headlong rush forward.
-Such an image, should we be so lucky to find it, helps us see what is not easily seen.
-It may even take our breath away.
-We may even fall in love with the image.
-As the poet Robert Bly says, we can build a whole life around one small bit of love.
+Or we might recognize the wonder of our life and be grateful for it.
+An image held in suspension of time gives us the chance to stop and observe where we are, stop the blind, headlong rush forward.
+That suspended moment of time, there for our contemplation, reaches inside us, touches our spirit in a way passing images can't.
+A Stillness.
+Such a still image, should we be so lucky to find it, helps us see what is not easily seen in the ongoing rush of the day.
+What we take time to see in a still moment might even take our breath away.
+We may even fall in love with the moment.
+And as the poet Robert Bly says, we can build a whole life around one small bit of love.
 Find that one thing you love, he says; dismiss all else and nurture the love you know to be you.
-There are now billions of pictures in the world, millions and millions of new ones uploaded every day, and they seem to mean little to us; in fact so many make it hard to value even one photo.
-But if the world would grant us such a gift of one image we care for, the stillness of that moment can awaken us from our sleep.
+Today there are billions of pictures in the world, millions and millions of new ones uploaded every day, streams and streams of video.
+They seem to add up to little more than distraction, a stimulus that masks our deeper emptiness.
+But if the world would grant us such a gift of just one still image we care for, the stillness found in that moment can awaken us from our sleep.